Broadcasting colourings on trees. A combinatorial view: Coupling

 \section{Coupling}

 In this section we present the coupling in full detail.
-We consider a complete $d$-ary tree $T$.
-Let $\mu(\cdot)$ denote the uniform distribution over the $k$-colourings of $T$, for some $k$ we define later.
-We consider two broadcasting process such that the first one assigns the root $r$ colour $c$ while the second one assigns the root $q$.
+We let $\mu(\cdot)$ denote the uniform distribution over the $k$-colourings of $T$.
+We consider two broadcasting processes such that the first one assigns colour $c$ to the root while the second one assigns colour $q$.
 To avoid trivialities assume that $c\neq q$.
-Finally, we let $X$, $Y$ be the colourings that the first and the second processes assign to $T$, respectively.
-It holds that $X$ is distributed as in $\mu(\cdot|X(r)=c)$ while $Y$ is distributed as in $\mu(\cdot|Y(r)=q)$.
+Finally, we let $X$, $Y$ be the colourings that the two processes assign to $T$, respectively.
 We proceed by introducing some useful concepts.